 We truly need immediate action in every state to push for a review of current coverage mandates, and significant increases in the levels of bodily injury and property damage liability coverage required of all drivers.

-Carl Nagle is a licensed attorney in Georgia and North Carolina and only handles complex vehicle collision cases.
-For information about his practice, visit www.naglefirm.com.
+Carl Nagle is a licensed North Carolina car accident attorney and only handles complex vehicle collision cases.